Scroll down

 Land Suitability

-Rice cultivation is highly vulnerable to climate fluctuations, especially temperature and availability of water.
+Rice cultivation is highly vulnerable to climate fluctuations, which especially affect temperature and availability of water.
 However, the effects vary across geography, resulting in both risks and opportunities.
 Explore the visualizations below to learn more about how land suitability for rice production may change in the future due to climate change.

 Land Suitability for Rice in India